cathy-kim/RefineDet/README.md

 ## Installation
 - Clone this repository.
-  * Note: We currently only support Python 3+.
 - Then download the dataset by following the [instructions](#datasets) below.
   * Then (during training) navigate to http://localhost:8097/ (see the Train section below for training details).
 - Note: For training, we currently support [VOC](http://host.robots.ox.ac.uk/pascal/VOC/) and [COCO](http://mscoco.org/), and aim to add [ImageNet](http://www.image-net.org/) support soon.